hawtio/hawtio/README.md

 A good MBean for real time values and charts is java.lang/OperatingSystem or try looking at queues or camel routes.
 Notice that as you change selections in the tree the list of tabs aavailable changes dynamically based onthe content.

+## Working on the source the code

+We love contributions!
+If you want to hack on the source code here's now to build it...

+You'll need to install [TypeScript](http://typescriptlang.org/) first...

+### Installing typescript

+To install [TypeScript](http://typescriptlang.org/) you first need to install [npm](https://npmjs.org/) e.g. by [installing nodejs](http://nodejs.org/)

+Then you should be able to run:

+    npm install -g typescript

+### Building with TypeScript

+There is a handy shell script [compileTS](https://github.com/fusesource/fuse-console/blob/master/web-console/compileTS) which wraps up using the _tsc_ command to compile the [TypeScipt *.ts files](https://github.com/fusesource/fuse-console/tree/master/web-console/src/main/webapp/js) into the [webapp/js/app.js file](https://github.com/fusesource/fuse-console/blob/master/web-console/src/main/webapp/js/app.js)

+    cd web-console
+    ./compileTS

+By default this then generates the [webapp/js/app.js file](https://github.com/fusesource/fuse-console/blob/master/web-console/src/main/webapp/js/app.js) and it then watches for changes to the source files and auto-recompiles on the fly.

 ## Building with GruntJS

-When developing the console, the most RAD tool for building the client side is [gruntjs](http://gruntjs.com/).
-We use it to automatically compile the [*.ts TypeScript files](http://typescriptlang.org/) [source code](https://github.com/fusesource/fuse-console/tree/master/web-console/src/main/webapp/js) for the web console into JavaScript for RAD development.

-### Installing GruntJS

-To build the code with gruntjs you will need to install [npm](https://npmjs.org/) e.g. by [installing nodejs](http://nodejs.org/)
+Another build option is [gruntjs](http://gruntjs.com/).
+Again to build the code with gruntjs you will need to install [npm](https://npmjs.org/) e.g. by [installing nodejs](http://nodejs.org/)

 Then to install grunt: